 Where to Stay :

 We stayed in WOW Bison Woods.
 Rooms,Location and surroundings were really nice.
-They have a restaurant too.
+They have a restaurant and swimming pool too.
 On request they will make interested items for you.